 - Fill in any low spots next to the house to help water drain away from the foundation.

-Hardware that can help
+Step 3: Choose systems that can help

 To help keep an eye on these or other trouble spots, you may want to consider installing a water leak detection system, especially if you’re frequently away from the house.
 Leak detection systems can be either active or passive.

 Active leak detection systems

 These systems usually generate some type of alarm, but they also perform a function that will stop the water flow and feature some form of shutoff valve and a means to determine that a leak is occurring.